What Causes a Car Insurance Lapse

 Immediate Reinstatement Options

-Contact your insurer immediately — most companies allow reinstatement within 30 days of a lapse if you pay overdue premiums plus any reinstatement or late fees.
-Some extend this window to 60 days depending on circumstances and your payment history.
-The typical approval process takes 2–5 business days, with coverage sometimes backdated to the reinstatement request date.
+Contact your insurer immediately — most companies allow reinstatement within 30 to 60 days of a lapse if you pay overdue premiums plus any reinstatement or late fees.
+The typical reinstatement cost includes your outstanding premium plus a reinstatement fee of $25–$50, though some insurers charge up to $150.
+The process is often immediate upon payment if within the eligible window, though it can take 2–5 business days in some cases.
+Coverage may be backdated to the reinstatement request date.
 The car insurance reinstatement process provides detailed steps to follow.

 Documentation Requirements